auzhangLABS/Deployment4/README.md

 Here is what I configured for CloudWatch; see [here!](https://github.com/auzhangLABS/Deployment4/blob/main/file_config.json).
 Once you finish configuring it, it will show up in metrics within CloudWatch.

 #### Running on Jenkins and server performance
 For this deployment, we're creating a multi-branch pipeline project.
 This allows Jenkins to create a set of pipeline projects according to the branches in the repository.
 From examining the CloudWatch metrics on this EC2 instance, I was able to tell that the T2.medium was able to handle everything installed on it.
-Additionally, the CPU will increase once we're starting another build.
+Additionally, the CPU will increase once we start another build.
 For this application, we can also use T2.micro; however, it would perform much slower due to the fact that T2.micro has 1 vCPU whereas T2.medium has 2 vCPUs.
 Additionally, a T2.medium also comes with more memory (RAM) and better network performance for a higher price.

 #### Setting Monitoring Alarms
 To set up a Cloudwatch alarm, we go into Alarms and create an alarm.
 Next, you choose the metric you want to track and set the threshold, you want the alarm to trigger. <br>